 - hospice care

 - Most people don’t pay a premium for Part A; however, if you don’t meet eligibility requirements for premium-free coverage, you can purchase a plan.

-- You usually pay a deductible of $1,408 per benefit period.
+- You usually pay a deductible for each benefit period.

 Part B covers outpatient and preventive care, including:

 - screenings or diagnostic tests

 - preventive care, such as vaccines and annual wellness checks

 - some durable medical equipment